Honey Bourbon Shrimp

 • 1 Tablespoon sesame oil

-• 2 zucchini, quartered lengthwise and cut into cubes
+• 2 zucchini , quartered lengthwise and cut into cubes

-• 1 red pepper, chopped
+• 1 red pepper , chopped

-• 1/4 cup sliced green onions, optional garnish
+• 1/4 cup sliced green onions , optional garnish

-• Sesame seeds, optional garnish
+• toasted sesame seeds, , optional garnish

 Instructions